-- 16.8 Warwickshire County Council is the fire and rescue authority for the area, and requested a new fire and rescue station to be located on the South West Rugby allocation, as identified on the Masterplan in Figure 2.
-The provision of land for this station forms part of Policy DS8.
-This is required in order to meet statutory response times by close proximity to the Strategic Road Network. - 16.9 Warwickshire County Council has also requested off-site developer contributions towards library provision. - 16.10 Policy DS8 requires the provision of a GP Surgery as part of the District Centre.
+- 16.8 Warwickshire County Council is the fire and rescue authority for the area.
+A contribution to provision of a new fire and rescue facility off-site is required by Appendix K. - 16.9 Warwickshire County Council has also requested off-site developer contributions towards library provision. - 16.10 Policy DS8 requires the provision of a GP Surgery as part of the District Centre.
 The size, location, design and phasing of this facility should be discussed with Warwickshire County Council Public Health, and the NHS Coventry and Rugby Clinical Commissioning team as part of the detailed planning of the District Centre.
-Consideration should also be given to providing other local facilities, for example dedicated space for community use, within or outside the District Centre. - 16.11 These facilities are within the Infrastructure Delivery Plan as detailed in Appendix 3 of the Local Plan and were agreed as part of the Local Plan Evidence (OTH/018). - 16.12 Land for social infrastructure such as education, health, police, and fire & rescue are required to be provided at nil cost.
-Detailed phasing is set out in Appendix L for each infrastructure item.
+Consideration should also be given to providing other local facilities, for example dedicated space for community use, within or outside the District Centre. - 16.11 These facilities are within the Infrastructure Delivery Plan as detailed in Appendix 3 of the Local Plan and were agreed as part of the Local Plan Evidence (OTH/018). - 16.12 Land for social infrastructure such as education, health is required to be provided at nil cost.